 "Oh, I don't think you're stupid at all, Kahl," Cartman said, surprisingly, Kyle noted, without even the slightest hint of sarcasm in his voice.

 Kyle blinked in confusion.
 His distressed behavior seemed to suddenly melt away as he was now feeling strangely calm.
 He raised an eyebrow.

 Cartman's eyebrows shot upward, and his body stiffened for a moment as he realized the mistake he had just made, but he quickly composed himself and released a small sigh.

-"Now's not the time for this, Kahl," he insisted.
+"Now's not the time for this, Kahl," he said.

 It was Kyle's turn to smirk.
 "It was, wasn't it?" he taunted.